Algeria's President Bouteflika resigns

 The 82-year-old, who uses a wheelchair, said last month he would pull out of the bid for another term, and on Monday his office said he would resign before his mandate expires at the end of the month.

-The moves failed to satisfy protesters who feared a ploy to extend his rule, with hundreds of students taking to the streets earlier on Tuesday.
+The moves failed to satisfy protesters who feared a ploy to extend his rule and the armed forces chief called for him to leave power.

+His resignation was also reported by the official APS news agency, which said Bouteflika had "formally notified the head of the Constitutional Council of his decision to end his term of office".

 Car horns sounded in the street as small crowds of people began gathering to celebrate in Algiers.